 We used to always have a the typical food at our parties—Little Caesar’s pizzas, chips, soda, and cake.
 But since going Paleo, we have done several variations.
 For our Halloween party, we made mini corndogs and funnel cakes from the Paleo Kids Cookbook as well as fruit, Chunky Monkey Muffins, and Paleo-compliant chips and corn tortilla chips (we are ok with some corn for our kids).
 It was successful and all the kids enjoyed it…but it was a lot of work and not the cheapest to make for 12-15 kids.

 Since then, we have just stuck to party snacks and birthday cake, as there is no written party RULE that you must serve a meal at a party, especially a kids’ party.
 The snacks are usually fruit (my kids love forming it into the kabobs!), often with the fruit dip from the Paleo Kids Cookbook, chips, Izze, and cake.
-If you haven’t heard of Izze, it’s been a huge help in celebrating with my kiddos while clean eating!
-It’s basically just juice plus sparkling water (*note—the Izze fusions are NOT as clean and we don’t use those).
+If you haven’t heard of Izze, it’s been a huge help in celebrating with my kiddos!
+It’s basically just juice plus sparkling water (*note—the Izze fusions contain other ingredients, and we don’t use those).
 We have Izze at parties and on trips, not on the daily.